 3.1.
 Misdemeanor offenses

-A prosecutor will charge sexting as a misdemeanor if it results in a violation of PC 653m.
+A prosecutor will charge a sexting case as a misdemeanor if it results in a violation of PC 653m.
 This code section relates to annoying texts.

 A misdemeanor under this law is punishable by: